Limero/offlinerss/README.md

 ## Limitations

 * Only one server can be used at a time.
 However, all clients can be enabled simultaneously.
-* No support for delta updates.
-Databases are built from scratch each sync.
 * Clients can't be synced with each other, without syncing with the server first.

 ## License